🔒How to Get Windows Autopilot Hardware Hash Without PowerShell NuGet

 2. Go to Devices > Windows > Windows enrollment > Devices (under Autopilot section).

-3. Click Import and upload your brand new AutopilotHWID.csv
+3. Click Import and upload your brand new AutopilotHWID.csv file.

 🎉 Done!
 Your hardware hash is now ready for Autopilot deployments—no more NuGet headaches.